djjung2/NBA-Data-Analysis/README.md

 This project aims to determine the primary factors towards winning games in the National Basketball Association (NBA) today by analyzing player and team statistics over the past 10 seasons.

-I use Python to develop our project from end-to-end: I webscrape, organize, clean, visualize, and analyze data.
+I use Python to develop the project from end-to-end: I webscrape, organize, clean, visualize, and analyze data.
-I comment code and lead the reader through my thinking throughout.
+I comment code and lead the reader through my thinking.

 # Motivation

 By identifying the factors most related to winning, NBA teams can emphasize certain play styles and target players to acquire.
-With each team allowed to only have 15 players on the roster at once (technically two more players can be kept in the D-League), it is vital that each player is carefully chosen and contributes.
+With each team allowed to only have 15 players on the roster at once (technically two more players can be kept in the D-League), it is vital that each player is carefully chosen to contribute.

 Each NBA team could be viewed as a billion dollar business.